#RHOP: The Internet Is ALREADY Picking Sides And DRAGGING This Person In The Upcoming Candiace Vs. Monique Fight

 As previously reported Candiace filed charges first claiming that they were at a winery alongside their RHOP cast members when Monique grabbed her by the hair and pulled her down.
 Bravo cameras were reportedly filming the incident the whole time and several people allegedly had to peel Monique off Candiace.

-Monique followed up by filing counter-assault charges against Candiace claiming self-defense noting that Candiace has a “history” of “aggressive, threatening and belligerent conduct.”
+Monique followed up by filing counter-assault charges against Candiace claiming self-defense noting that Candiace has a “history” of “aggressive, threatening, and belligerent conduct.”
 An attorney for Monique added that Candiace hit Monique in the face with a wine glass, leaving her with a bloody nose and lacerated lip—thus leading to her defending herself against the aggressor.

 In both cases, both ladies faced potential jail time if a second-degree assault conviction had been made.
 The charges were dropped and their pettiness has continued, most recently with Monique alleging that Candiace befriended Charrisse Jackson Jordan to p*** Monique off.
+Monique believes Charrissee facilitated “nasty rumors” about her family.

-Now we’re seeing the lead up and people are in big arguments.
+Now we’re seeing the lead-up and people are in big arguments.

 Now the internet is fighting over whose side they’re taking.
 Hit the flip to see it all…and let us know who you think should be getting dragged for this.